ComPWA/ampform/doc/contribute.rst

 <https://www.andiamo.co.uk/resources/iso-language-codes/>`_) spelling
 conventions.
 As a tool, we use `cSpell
 <https://github.com/streetsidesoftware/cspell/blob/master/packages/cspell/README.md>`_
 because it allows to check variable names in camel case and snake case.
-Accepted words are tracked through the :file:`cspell.json` file (they formulate our conventions), where the the :code:`words` lists words that you want to see as suggested corrections, while :code:`ignoreWords` are just the words that won't be flagged.
 This way, a spelling checker helps you in avoid mistakes in the code as well!

+Accepted words are tracked through the :file:`cspell.json` file.
+As with the other config files, :file:`cspell.json` formulates our conventions with regard to spelling and can be continuously updated while our code base develops.
+In the file, the :code:`words` section lists words that you want to see as suggested corrections, while :code:`ignoreWords` are just the words that won't be flagged.
+Try to be sparse in adding words: if some word is just specific to one file, you can `ignore it inline
+<https://www.npmjs.com/package/cspell#ignore>`_, or you can add the file to the
+:code:`ignorePaths` section if you want to ignore it completely.

 It is easiest to use cSpell in :ref:`contribute:Visual Studio Code`, through the `Code Spell Checker
 <https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker>`_
 extension: it provides linting, suggests corrections from the :code:`words` section, and enables you to quickly add or ignore words through the :file:`cspell.json` file.
 Alternatively, you can `run cSpell
 <https://www.npmjs.com/package/cspell#installation>`__ on the entire code base
-(with :code:`cspell *`), but for that your system requires `npm
+(with :code:`cspell $(git ls-files)`), but for that your system requires `npm
 <https://www.npmjs.com/>`_.